-Here’s a set of guidelines you can use to be confident your congregation’s data and computers are safe.
+Here’s a set of guidelines you can use to help keep your congregation’s data and computers safe.

 Consider joining a community of congregational technology users for ongoing support.
 Take two minutes to subscribe to the Unitarian Universalist Association (UUA) ChurchMgmtSoftware email list where you can ask a question, search for an answer, or give someone else a hand.
 After subscribing, you’ll receive an email asking for confirmation.
 In the email, select the link labeled “Or visit this web page” for best results.

 Throughout these guidelines, we refer to Protected Information.
 Here are the types of information that fall into this category.

 - Personal Information includes social security, credit card, or bank account numbers of individuals, and health data.
 This is generally protected by law.
 Think about employees, donors, etc.

 - Confidential information is anything a reasonable person would recognize as sensitive or potentially damaging, and should generally be protected.

 - Information about minor children, including routine contact information, pictures, etc. might need to be protected, especially if the information itself implies the person is a minor child.

 - If you keep paper or electronic records with Protected Information, guarantee that only trusted and authorized persons have access to that information.
 In particular, don’t retain social security, credit card, or bank account numbers of individuals unless it’s absolutely essential to conduct the business of the congregation.
 Destroy it when it’s no longer essential.

 - Require use of a strong password to use the computer.
 A strong password is at least 12 characters long and includes upper and lowercase letters and digits.
 (That’s almost a million trillion possible combinations.)
 It does not include names, dictionary words, birthdays, or obvious sequences of numbers.
 Recent research shows that the best protection comes from a long password that conforms to the rules above.